What Is RFID Asset Tracking & How Does It Work?

 Barcode and QR Code Labelling

-Used to track inventory in stock rooms and warehouses, Barcode labelling has been a popular choice for businesses since the 1970s.
+Used to track inventory in stock rooms and warehouses, Barcode and QR code labelling has been a popular choice for businesses since the 1970s.
 They’re cheap to purchase, can be printed at home, and are easy to use – with no data programming knowledge needed.
 Barcodes have to be in a visible line-of-sight for a reader to scan and can only store a very small amount of data.

 GPS (Global Positioning System) allows business owners and asset managers to actively track assets while in transit.
 By communicating with satellites, a GPS tracker is able to gain accurate real-time location data.